Hiwonder-docs/Jetson-Orin-Nano/source/docs/10_ROS2_Basic_Lesson.md

 The second part `<collision>`describes the collision parameters.
 The contents insides similar to `<visual>`, with `<geometry>`and `<origin>`.
 Though they seems alike, they actually serve distinct purposes.

-● The \<visual\section primarily describes the visual appearance of the robot, essentially the visual effects.
+● The \<visual/section primarily describes the visual appearance of the robot, essentially the visual effects.

 ● The `<collision>`section focuses on the state of the robot during motion.
 For example, what kind of contact between robot and environment is regarded as collision.